 Ceramic clays are generally represented by sedimentary clays of a marine or lacustrine origin and with minerals of the kaolinite and illite group as the major rock-forming components.
 The clays, also known as kaolinite rocks, are raw materials for the production of whiteware ceramics.
 From the technology process point of view, the fired products may be assigned to whiteware or stoneware.
-Whiteware ceramic clays, attaining almost 50% whiteness when fired at the temperature of 1,300oC, are used for the production of porcelite and faiance.
-In turn, stoneware ceramic clays are characterized by a worse whiteness degree, but they obtain a high bending strength, a big mechanical and chemical resistance and very low level of water absorption.
+For the production of porcelite and faiance, there are used the whiteware ceramic clays, characterized by: - the 60% of whiteness when fired at the temperature of 1,200°C; - the high bending strength after drying - minimum of 0.6 MPa.
+In turn, stoneware ceramic clays are characterized by a worse witheness degree, but they obtained a high bending strength, a large mechanical and chemical resistance and a low level of water absorption when fired – maximum of 5%.

 Whiteware ceramic clays deposits occur only in Dolnośląskie Voivodeship.
 There are two types of deposits.
 First of them are the Upper Cretaceous kaolinite clays forming interlayers in sandstones and are represented by Bolko II and Ocice deposits.
 The second type are poorly coherent sandstones of kaolinite binder represented by Janina I, Janina-Zachód and Nowe Jaroszowice deposits.
 The usable fraction is separated from these rocks by the water-washing and the obtained concentrate contains about 30% of kaolinite clay.